 The parties can appear alone or with a representative.
 A representative can be an attorney or any other person the party chooses to help present the case.

 At the hearing, the Administrative Law Judge will place the parties and any witnesses under oath and question them about the issues involved in the appeal.

 The parties should prepare for the hearing by organizing their case as much as possible prior to the hearing.
-You should make notes to remind yourself about any information that you will need to tell the Judge, so you will not forget to do so during the hearing.
+You should make notes to remind yourself about any information that you will need to tell the judge so that you will not forget to do so during the hearing.
 You may also request the documents that LWC used to make the determination.
 All requests must be made at least three business days prior to the hearing.

 Witnesses are only necessary if there might be some disagreement about the facts of the case.
 A witness should be someone who saw or heard something important about the case.

-The only documents necessary are those which might help you to prove some facts about the case.
+The only documents necessary are those that might help you to prove some facts about the case.
 This might include a doctor's statement, time card, or a statement written by a witness.
 Documents should be provided to the Administrative Law Judge prior to the hearing as outlined in the notice of telephone hearing.

 The parties can send a written request to the Judge to have witnesses and/or documents subpoenaed for the hearing.
 The request must contain the name and home address of the witness, and a specific statement of what the testimony or documents will prove.
-The request must be received at least 72 hours (three days) before the time of the hearing.
+The request must be received at least 3 business days before the time of the hearing.

 The Administrative Law Judge who conducts the hearing will mail a written decision to the parties.

-The written decision is usually mailed to the parties within seven days after the hearing.
+The written decision is usually mailed to the parties within three days after the hearing.